-Think it might be time to look for a new job?
+Signs That You Should Look For a New Job?
+Think it might be time to look for a new jo?
 Not sure if it’s time for you to stay or go?
 Then read on to discover whether it’s time for you to be looking for a new opportunity.

 Do you suffer from the back to work blues?
 If so, then it might be time to search for a new job.
 If you dread going to work on Monday morning, you suffer from the Sunday evening blues, or you find those blues kicking in earlier each weekend, then it could well be time for a change.

 It could be that you’ve been doing your current role for a while now and that you can do it standing on your head.
 It might also be that you have lots more to give, that you have untapped talents, additional qualifications and skills, that your current job doesn’t utilise.
-If so, look for something new.
+If so, look for something, new find a job that works for you.

 It could also be that your current employer does not recognise what you have to give.
 Sometimes, employers having difficulty seeing beyond your day-to-day work, they are busy, they have a lot on their plate, and they simply don’t see the broader picture.
 Sometimes appraisals can provide the opportunity for you to make your case for a higher salary or more responsibility, but it’s not always the case.